nestybox/sysbox/docs/sysboxfs-emulation.md

 sys container would be able to obtain information about the host via `/proc` that would normally be hidden inside the sys container.

+In our implementation we make an exception to this rule though.
+It turns out that `systemd` has special requirements to mount and unmount procfs in a systemd specific path (i.e. /run/systemd/unit-root).
+By relaxing this requirement we allow systemd to umount and re-mount certain procfs nodesthat need to be masked for security concerns.

 2) Ensure that unmounts of the entire procfs / sysfs inside the sys container work.